 * Cost — hardware/software cost often pale in comparison to labor cost.
 Cost improves when an architecture is more resource-efficient, easier to Learn, more Adaptable to changes, faster to Test, or offers faster Speed-to-market

-* ease of learning — simplicity helps learning.
+* ease of learning (and maintenance) — simplicity helps learning.

 Now, my own room4improvement: